 What makes the difference between blogs that make money... and those which don't?
 Find out how blog monetization REALLY works in 2017... and how it has everything to do with getting traffic.
 Pick your date and time for this free blog monetization workshop.

-I’ve been running an online business for 14 years now.
+I’ve been running an online business of one form or another for 19 years now.

 - This is a people business.
 They’re not pixels on an analytics graph.
 They’re people.
 Treat them as such.

 - Never waste your time trying to make everybody happy.
 Some people are so busy making themselves unhappy that it is a waste of your time to try to fight them on it.
 There are some people who will complain no matter what.
 So, listen to them, evaluate, then decide if real action is warranted.
 If it is an outlier, forget about it.

 - It is your blog and your list.
 You own it.
 You’re the one who does all the work.
 You pay the hosting bills.
 Keep that in mind if you have that stray person who complains you are charging too much or don’t do enough for them for free.

 - It is more important to connect with the RIGHT people in your audience, than to worry about raw numbers.
 Raw traffic figures, comment counts, or even list size are not nearly as important as how many of the RIGHT people you have.
 Engaged subscribers is more important than raw subscribers.
 Number of customers is more important than raw traffic.

 - The only proof of a product idea that matters is sales.
 It doesn’t matter what anybody tells you or how interested they seem… if they aren’t asking you to take their money, take it with a grain of salt.

 The only proof of a product idea that matters is sales.Click To Tweet